yat2k/MU-Sigma-MySQL/README.md

 # MU-Sigma-MySQL
-Submission of Mu Sigma MySQL
+Submission of Mu Sigma MySQL for iNeuron Hackathon